-Since production started on the Norwegian continental shelf (NCS) in 1971, oil and gas have been produced from a total of 123 fields.
-At the end of 2023, 92 fields were in production: 67 in the North Sea, 23 in the Norwegian Sea and two in the Barents Sea.
-Overall production from these fields was 233,1 million standard cubic metres of oil equivalents (Sm3 o.e.) in 2023, about 12 per cent lower than in the peak year of 2004, but at the same level as in 2022.
+Since production started on the Norwegian continental shelf (NCS) in 1971, oil and gas have been produced from a total of 125 fields.
+At the end of 2024, 94 fields were in production: 69 in the North Sea, 23 in the Norwegian Sea and two in the Barents Sea.
+Overall production from these fields was 240.2 million standard cubic metres of oil equivalents (Sm3 o.e.) in 2024, about nine per cent lower than in the peak year of 2004.
+This is the highest production figure since 2009.

-Gas currently accounts for around half of the total production, and this proportion is expected to continue for several years.
+Gas currently accounts for over half of the total production, and this is expected to continue for several years.
 By comparison, gas accounted for about 30 per cent of the Norwegian petroleum production in the record year of 2004.

 Source: Norwegian Offshore Directorate

-Several of the large, aging fields still have substantial remaining reserves.
-The activity level on producing fields will remain high in the years ahead.
-These fields will account for the bulk of production in the coming years.
+Many of the large, aging fields still have substantial remaining reserves.
+The activity level on the producing fields will remain high in the years ahead, and these fields will account for the bulk of production in the coming years.
 Moreover, the resource base for existing facilities increases when small, neighbouring discoveries are tied-in to the existing infrastructure.

 It is possible to increase recovery from many of these fields beyond existing plans.
 The licensees on the NCS are continuously working on new projects to increase recovery from existing fields.
 It is important for the licensees to find profitable ways of improving recovery and making operations more efficient on existing fields.
 In addition, existing and new commercially viable discoveries need to be tied-in to existing infrastructure to utilise the production and transport capacity in mature areas in the years ahead.